SansGuidon/bookmarks/sections/programming.md

 * [Viral Shah](https://blog.usejournal.com/little-known-features-of-javascript-901665291387) - (2018) Little known features of JavaScript | Void operator, With statement, and other things.
 * [Dwitter.net](https://www.dwitter.net/) - is a challenge to see what awesomeness you can create when limited to only 140 characters of javascript and a canvas.
 * [StackShare](https://stackshare.io/javascript-ui-libraries) - popular JavaScript UI libraries on StackShare
+* [JavaScript Rising Stars](https://risingstars.js.org) - If you took a break to escape the JavaScript fatigue, you are in the right place!

 > Tools
 * [JSONLint](https://jsonlint.com/) - JSON validator